nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `MODE` dictates which mode it will sort by, with format:
   * `n`: sorts by name

   * `p`: sorts by price

 * `DIRECTION` dictates which direction it will sort by, with format:

   * `a`: sort in ascending order
   * `d`: sort in descending order
+  * `t`: toggles the direction, if previous sort was ascending, new direction is descending.
+If no direction was previously specified, sort in ascending order
 * If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa

 Examples: